xcompact3d/Quasincompact3d/README.md

 	* A Fortran90 compatible compiler (gfortran, ifort, ftn)
 	* MPI wrappers: OpenMPI/vendorMPI are recommended (people have reported problems using MPICH)
 * To run: mpiexec -np n ./incompact3d
+* Tarballs of example cases can be found in the [Downloads section](https://bitbucket.org/ptb0890/incompact3d-lmn/downloads/)

 ### Who do I talk to? ###